bcgov/eo-dmi-azure-infra/README.md

 Azure Bastion has no stop/deallocate — a deployed host bills continuously — so the nightly runbook **deletes** it and `Create-BastionHost` recreates it each morning at 8am.

 A recreated Bastion is a new resource, and role assignments scoped to a resource are destroyed with it.
-Grants scoped to the Bastion host therefore vanished every night, and the failure was easy to misread: the Bastion looked healthy (`provisioningState: Succeeded`) while every non-admin got `AuthorizationFailed`.
-Platform team members never saw it, because they inherit access from the tools subscription Owners group.

-`stacks/platform-access` scopes `Reader` to `eo-dmi-alz-bastion-jumpbox-tools` instead.
+Grants scoped to the Bastion host therefore vanished every night. `stacks/platform-access` scopes `Reader` to `eo-dmi-alz-bastion-jumpbox-tools` instead.
 The resource group is never deleted, so the grant survives, and Reader on it still confers `bastionHosts/read` by inheritance — along with the `virtualMachines/read` and `networkInterfaces/read` that Microsoft's Bastion documentation lists as prerequisites, since the jumpbox VM and its NIC live in the same group.

 Two known gaps: